-In this tutorial I’m going to show you an incredible simple to compare your photo with the original photo so you can more accurately decide on the aesthetic that suits you and your edit.
+In this tutorial I’m going to show you an incredible simple way to compare your edited photo with the original photo so you can more accurately decide on the aesthetic that suits you and your edit.

-How to Use Split -Screen in Lightroom
+How to Use Split -Screen Mode in Lightroom

-1. Your Edited Photo in Lightroom Classic
+1. Open Your Edited Photo in Lightroom Classic

 Here’s a photo from a few years back at a cranberry farm.
 This is the finished edit that I made in Lightroom Classic.
-As I near of an edit, I like to compare my edited photo to the original, to refresh my eyes so that I can more accurately decide on the look.
+As I near the end of an edit, I like to compare my edited photo to the original, to refresh my eyes so that I can more accurately decide on the look.

 2. Locate and Click the Before / After Views

-Placed just above the bottom navigation panel is a button that displays as |Y|Y|.
+Placed just above the bottom navigation panel is a little button that displays as |Y|Y|.
 This is the Before / After View toggle button.

 The Y’s refer to an image, so by clicking on the Before / After View, you’ll automatically see your original photo (Before) on the left, and your edited photo (After) on the right.